New Year’s Resolution & Art Therapy

-What would you like to continue into this year, from last year, a good practice or habit, something you have learned about yourself or the world during an incredibly challenging past year?
+What would you like to continue into this year, from last year, a good practice or habit, something you have learned about yourself or the world from an incredibly challenging past few years?

 Take a moment to get truly honest with yourself.
 What is it that you would like to change about yourself, perhaps a feeling towards yourself, someone else or something?
 Or maybe it’s a habit that has formed and you find difficult to shake off?
 Can you name it?

 What would you like to accomplish this year, more than anything else, a goal that will change and improve your life and perhaps the world around you?
 What comes to mind?

 In our art therapy courses, I teach a technique to help clients achieve their personal goals.
 It’s not merely a mental technique, such as brainstorming, but it aims to affect the emotions—it aims at a deeper level.
 I am talking about heartfelt goals.

 Meaningful heartfelt goals can be more easily achieved through working with the unconscious, as it knows you best, your weaknesses and strengths.